DomizianoScarcelli/spotify-recommender/slides.md

 </v-click>

 <!--
-Now, given a SparseVector as the encoding for the input playlists, that is the playlist to continuate, the pipeline is the following:
+Once we have the SparseVector of the playlist that we want to continuate, the pipeline for generating the recommendation is the following:

-1. I compare the playlist with each other playlist, computing the pair-wise similarity using te Jaccard Similarity between their vectors.
-This will output a value between 0 and 1, the higher the better.
+First I compare the input playlist with each other playlist, computing the pairwise similarity using the Jaccard Similarity between the vectors.
+This will output a similarity value in 0,1.
+I use Jaccard Similarity because I don't need the information about the values, but just at which indexes the values are.

-2. I take the top-$k$ most similar playlists, where $k$ is an hyperparameter.
+This operation will produce a dataframe like this.

-3. I aggregate the $k$ playlist vectors, weighting them by their respective similarity value.
+I then take the top-k vectors with the highest similarity value, where k is an hyperparameters, and aggregate the k vectors in order to have a single final vector.
+The aggregation works by averaging the vector weighting them by the relative similarity value, and then normalizing the value dividing them by the sum of similarity values.

 -->

 ---